joereynolds/SQHell.vim/README.md

 I **strongly** suggest that the above configuration details are kept *outside* of version control and gitignored in your global gitignore.

+## Contributing

+Please see the [Contributing guidelines](CONTRIBUTING.md) if you would like to make SQHell even better!

 ## Tests

 Tests are housed in the `test` directory and can be ran by